ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 The Arm Realm Management Extension (RME) is an Arm v9-A architecture extension and defines the set of hardware features and properties that are required to comply with the Arm CCA architecture.
 RME introduces a new security state "Realm world", in addition to the traditional Secure and Non-Secure states.

 In this learning path, you will learn how to build and run the reference integration software stack for Arm CCA which demonstrates support for Arm's RME architecture feature.
-You will also learn how to create a realm that runs a guest linux kernel.
+You will also learn how to create a Realm that runs a guest Linux kernel.

 ## Build the docker container